Scaarus/nativedb/ped/ApplyPedDamageDecal.md

 | 166 | Invalid |

-you can use the widgets in "PedsPed DamageTest Damage Decals by UV (Interactive)" to test u,v values for different zones, etc
+you can use the widgets in "Peds/Ped Damage/Test Damage Decals by UV (Interactive)" to test u,v values for different zones, etc

 ## Parameters